CppbetterC/Rider-Behavior/README.txt

 # Step4, use the Preprocess/RefactorOriginalData.py to refactor
 # The file from C1_Original_data.xlsx to C6_Original_data.xlsx
 # Step5, use the Preprocess/BulidTrainData.py to generate the FNN　training data
+# Step6, use the Preprocess/BulidTestData.py to generate the data for Testing the final model
-# Step6, use Main4.py to predict the label by fnn
+# Step7, use Main4.py to predict the label by fnn